raykage12/Minecraft-AFK-fishing-Python-Program/README.md

 - Use whatever text editor you want and run the program. a print statement should say "Press F4 to start program."
 - Go to the game, have rod out, and press F4 to start
-- to stop, press F3
+- to stop, go back into editor and end program

 Note: volume threshold may have to be adjusted.
 2.5 is what works best for me but Ive only ever tried this on my computer.
 Adjust if needed.